mlrun/mlrun/docs/feature-store/retrieve-offline-data.md

 Training your model using the feature store is a fairly simple task.
 (The offline dataset can also be used for your EDA.)

-To retrieve a feature vector's offline dataset, use the MLRun's DataItem mechanism, referencing the feature vector and specifying to receive it as a DataFrame.
+To retrieve a feature vector's offline dataset, use MLRun's data item mechanism, referencing the feature vector and specifying to receive it as a DataFrame.

 ```python
 df = mlrun.get_dataitem(f'store://feature-vectors/{project}/patient-deterioration').as_df()
 ```

-When trying to retrieve the dataset in your training function, you can simply put the feature vector reference as an input to the function and use the `as_df()` function to retrieve it automatically.
+When trying to retrieve the dataset in your training function, you can put the feature vector reference as an input to the function and use the `as_df()` function to retrieve it automatically.

 ```python